HOW WE TEACH READING

 6. Make sure that children regularly share a class reader with their teacher through reading a class book together (one per fortnight in KS1 or one per term in

 KS2).
 These books are shared, discussed and may provide the stimulus for comprehension or writing sessions.

 7. Have enticing book corners in all class rooms and a well-stocked library which encourage the children to read.
 Each class has a library session once a week and the library is also open after school each Monday for children to visit with their parents.

 9. Daily Guided Reading (a focused reading session in a small group with a member of staff)

-10. Have a book approach to the English curriculum, which really teaches children to appreciate and understand various texts.
-This includes knowing the author’s intention, understanding structure and increasing language and how vocabulary and reading relates to writing.
+10. A book-based approach to the English curriculum, which really teaches children to appreciate and understand various texts.
+This includes knowing the author’s intention, understanding structure and exploring language and word meaning in context - interweaving reading into writing.

-11. We have good links with our local libraries.
-Children are encouraged to take part in the Redbridge libraries’ summer reading challenge.
+11. Children visit our well-stocked school library weekly.
+We have good links with our local libraries and dip into our resources from Redbridge SLS, to promote reading for pleasure and across the curriculum.
+Children are also encouraged to take part in the Redbridge libraries’ summer reading challenge.